willielaredo/dsa-archive/nam/v001_n003_1973_January/economic-programs-of-nam.md

 Of particular importance is a nationally coordinated attack on the day care programs now in the works at federal, state, county and municipal levels.
 These government programs have two purposes:
 1. To take women "off the welfare rolls" and put them into low paid jobs
-2. To funnel money to corporate interests-i.e., "Control Data" and real estate interests.
+2. To funnel money to corporate interests—i.e., "Control Data" and real estate interests.
-3.
-4. Money must be channelled to community controlled child care centers, not to corporate controlled "Kentucky Fried Chicken" centers.
+3. Money must be channelled to community controlled child care centers, not to corporate controlled "Kentucky Fried Chicken" centers.
 Attack could take the form of neighborhood organizing to gain control of local day care councils, thus of funds and regulations.

 N.A.M. child care projects should meet the following criteria:
 1. Provide loving enlightened child care and attempt to break down sex role stereotypes, for example by hiring men on the staff.